 In 1962, USAID began partnering with the Brazilian people on issues such as health, education, food security, sanitation, rights of children and adolescents, human trafficking, energy, microenterprise development, and the environment.

-During the 1960’s and 1970’s, the greatest contribution of USAID to Brazil was helping to strengthen national institutions.
-The Agency focused on collaborating with the Brazilian government to build sound institutions with the required tools to deal with complex problems, such as economic instability and social inequality.
-Under this strategy, USAID supported some of the most important public universities in Brazil, assisted in building transport and electric infrastructure, and helped consolidate the country’s public administration.
+During the 1960s and 1970s, USAID helped Brazil strengthen its national institutions and build their capacity to address complex problems, such as economic instability and social inequality.
+USAID supported some of the most important public universities in Brazil, provided higher education support to a generation of Brazil’s leading economists, helped build transport and electric infrastructure, and strengthened the country’s public administration.

-One of the most significant institutions that received support from USAID in this period was Embrapa, the Brazilian Company for Agricultural Research.
-Created in 1972 to combat a food crisis in Brazil, Embrapa received assistance from USAID during its first years of operation.
-This support included investments in the formation of human and physical capital, allowing it to build laboratories and research centers.
-Today, thanks to Embrapa, Brazil is one of the world’s largest agricultural producers.
+One of the most significant institutions to receive USAID assistance during this period was the Brazilian Agricultural Research Corporation (Empresa Brasileira de Pesquisa Agropecuária, EMBRAPA).
+Created in 1972 to combat a food crisis in Brazil, EMBRAPA received support from USAID to increase its research capabilities.
+Today, and in part due to EMBRAPA, Brazil is one of the world’s largest agricultural producers.

 In the 1980s, USAID focused its work on the environment, health, and human trafficking issues.
 The environment program focused on global climate change, biodiversity conservation, forest fire prevention, and renewable energy.
 USAID worked closely with the Brazilian government to control and treat tuberculosis and supported the work of non-governmental organizations in HIV/AIDS prevention.
 USAID supported civil society organizations to stop human trafficking and protect the rights of children and adolescents.